+Windows

-- 1 Go to the C:\Program Files\Novell\ZENworks\bin C:\Program Files (x86)\Novell\ZENworks\bin directory. - 2 In the service manager, stop the Microfocus ZENworks Agent Adaptive Agent. - 3 Edit the uiaconfig.xml file. - 4 Replace the existing Server IP address with the new ZENworks Server IP address. - 5 Save and close the inventory config file. - 6 (Conditional) If necessary modify the register key HKLM\Software\Novell\ZCM to change the default values for server, port, and secure port. - By default, the server is the DNS name or IP address of the ZENworks Server and the default numbers for the port and secure port is 443. - 7 In the command line go to cd C:\Program Files\Novell\ZENworks\bin cd C:\Program Files (x86)\Novell\ZENworks\bin and run the following command to register the device:
+- 1 Go to the directory.

+- 2 In the service manager, stop the .

+- 3 Edit the uiaconfig.xml file.

+- 4 Replace the existing Server IP address with the new ZENworks Server IP address.

+- 5 Save and close the inventory config file.

+- 6 (Conditional) If necessary modify the register key HKLM\Software\Novell\ZCM to change the default values for server, port, and secure port. - By default, the server is the DNS name or IP address of the ZENworks Server and the default numbers for the port and secure port . - 7 To restart the service in the service manager, start .
-'''

-zenioa register

-'''

-• To run this command, either specify an authorization key for the secure registration of the device or ensure that the device is added in the list of pre-approved devices.

-For example, if the device is pre-approved: zenioa register

-'''

-zenioa register --authkey <xyz>

-'''

-While registering the device to the zone, you need to trust the root certificate.
-A prompt to trust the root certificate will be displayed during device registration.
-If you do not trust the certificate, then you will not be able to register the device.

-You also have the option of auto accepting the certificate while running the command:

-'''

-zenioa register --authkey <xyz> --autoAcceptCert

-'''

-8 To restart the service in the service manager, start Microfocus ZENworks Adaptive Agent Service.
+Macintosh OS X